ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 4. Select the FFU file be browsing to __C:\Program Files (x86)\Microsoft IoT\FFU\RaspberryPi2__
 5. Once the SD card is complete, safely eject the SD card (use either _Safely Remove Hardware_ from the taskbar, or right-click on the SD card in File Explorer and choose _Eject_ - failing to do so may corrupt the SD card.).

-## Connect the Raspberry Pi 2
+## Connect the RPi2
-You are now ready to connect and power on your Raspberry Pi 2.
+You are now ready to connect and power on your RPi2.

-1. Insert the micro SD card with the Windows 10 IoT Core image on it into your Raspberry Pi 2 (the slot is on the underside, on the opposite edge from the side with the USB ports).
+1. Insert the micro SD card with the Windows 10 IoT Core image on it into your RPi2 (the slot is on the underside, on the opposite edge from the side with the USB ports).
-2. Connect a network cable from your local network to the Ethernet port on the Raspberry Pi 2.
+2. Connect a network cable from your local network to the Ethernet port on the RPi2.
 Your development device must be on the same network.
 3. Connect an HDMI monitor to the HDMI port on the board.
 4. Connect the power supply to the micro USB port on the board.
 You must power this from the 5V 2A adapter - USB power from your computer is insufficient.